karimra/gnmic/docs/global_flags.md

 ### username
 The username flag `[-u | --username]` is used to specify the target username as part of the user credentials.
 If omitted, the input prompt is used to provide the username.

+### instance-name
+The `[--instance-name]` flag is used to give a unique name to the running `gnmic` instance.
+This is useful when there are multiple instances of `gnmic` running at the same time, either for high-availability and/or scalability